Zaffer/fast-stack/README.md

 1. `detach vdisk`

 ### EACCESS
-> "EACCES issues of mkder for /.angular"
+> "EACCES issues with mkdir for /.angular"
 You got some issue with the permissions of your directories.
-You need to figure it out.
+Most likely caused be the docker container generating files in mounted directory.
+You need to delete those generated files yourself, or changes the permissions yourself.
+Fall back option is to clone the whole repo again, unless you have those generated files in your github.
+Then you need to do the above or start a new branch from master again.

 ### IsADirectoryError
 > "IsADirectoryError: [Errno 21] Is a directory: '/tmp/keys/application_default_credentials.json'"